peschleifer/gettingAndCleaningData/codebook.md

 ---
 title: "codebook"
-author: "Peter Schleifer"
+author: "peschleifer"
 date: "Thursday, May 21, 2015"
 output: html_document
 ---

-## Accelerometer Analaysis Data
+## Accelerometer Analaysis Summary Data
-The file is formatted to be read with read.table with header=TRUE
+The file is formatted to be read with read.table with header=TRUE.
+Refer to the README file for details on how the data is generated and how to read the data file into R.

 #### subjectId
 Specifies the subject for this measurement.
 An integer.
 No further information about the sublect is available